 Thursday 27 October

-Heleen Goorissen, R&D Director of Biotechnology Corbion Netherlands, will talk about microbes.
+Heleen Goorissen, R&D Director of Biotechnology Corbion Netherlands, talked about microbes.
 We often worry about the harmful effects of bacteria and other microbes, however we probably would not survive for very long without them.
-Dr Goorissen will explore with us the varied and many ways they benefit us and enhance our lives.
+Dr Goorissen explored with us the varied and many ways they benefit us and enhance our lives.

 Science and Religion